 We believe Local Authorities in the South West have offered 130 places for ‘Dubs’ and these have now been included by the Home Office.

-Since the closure of the scheme, dozens of vulnerable, potentially eligible children have continued to live near Calais in forests or risking their lives by continuing to make dangerous attempts to cross the Channel to reach the UK.
+Since the demolition of the ‘jungle’ camp last Oct’ (’16) hundreds of vulnerable, potentially eligible children continue to live near Calais in forests or risking their lives by continuing to make dangerous attempts to cross the Channel to reach the UK.
 There are reports of significant police harassment, use of pepper sprays and daily confiscation of clothing, sleeping bags, tents.
-The situation in Greece, particularly on the islands like Lesvos, has become desperate again with UASCs being inappropriately detained for long periods with adults, in terrible and unsafe conditions -or returned under the Eu-Turkey migrant deal.
+The situation in Greece, particularly on the islands like Lesvos, has become urgent again with UASCs being inappropriately detained for long periods with adults, often in terrible and unsafe conditions..

 - ExCoS has written to Immigration Minister Brandon Lewis requesting he make urgent arrangements to bring these 280 children to safety here from Greece, France and Italy.
 Letter-to-Immigration-Minister-re-DUBS-1

 - ExCoS made a Freedom of Information request to DCC asking for confirmation as to whether they had made a specific offer of places to the Home Office- for unaccompanied child asylum seekers in the EU, eligible for ‘Dubs’ scheme.
 Devon County Council have confirmed that they have offered to resettle UASCs brought here under Dubs and informed the Home office of this.
 For reasons of confidentiality DCC will not disclose exact numbers.
-This offer is separate to the National Transfer Scheme for UASCs already in the UK and we applaud Devon County Council compassionate response.
+We applaud Devon County Council’s compassionate response.
 DCC had 21 UASCs in their care as of August 17. https://new.devon.gov.uk/accesstoinformation/archives/infomation_request/national-transfer-scheme-and-dubs

 - Plymouth based ‘Open Hearts Open Borders-Refugee Aid’ have been campaigning with ‘Safe Passage’ and recently visited Calais with their local MP.
 They are sending a container of aid to Lesvos, Greece.